hklest/simc-file-input/README.md

   particle decay are included
 * Simple presecriptions are available for Final State Interactions, Coulomb Corrections and other effects.
+* This is a modified version of simc with the following additions:
+  1. Capable of reading events from an input file. **This is currently the the only mode that is supported**
+  2. CMAKE based build system
+  3. Launcher that allows the simc program to be invoked from any directory

 Reactions
 ---------